stacksjs/stacks/README.md

 buddy changelog # generates CHANGELOG.md

 # when deploying your app/s to a remote server or cloud provider
-buddy deploy
-buddy deploy:docs
-buddy deploy:functions
-buddy deploy:pages
-buddy deploy:all
+buddy deploy # select a specific deployment (follow CLI prompts) buddy deploy:docs # deploys docs to AWS (or other configured provider) buddy deploy:functions # deploys functions to AWS (or other configured provider) buddy deploy:pages # deploys pages to AWS (or other configured provider) buddy deploy:all # deploys all your code

 # select the example to run (follow CLI prompts)
-buddy example
-buddy example:vue
-buddy example:web-components
+buddy example # prompts you to select which example to run buddy example:vue # runs the Vue example buddy example:web-components # runs the Web Component example

 # you likely won't need to run these commands as they are auto-triggered, but they are available
-buddy generate
-buddy generate:entries
-buddy generate:vue-compat
-buddy generate:web-types
-buddy generate:vscode-custom-data
-buddy generate:ide-helpers
-buddy generate:component-meta
-buddy generate:all
+buddy generate  # prompts you to select which generator to run buddy generate:entries # generates entry files for components, functions, & pages buddy generate:vue-compat # generates Vue 2 compatibility layer buddy generate:web-types # generates Web Component types buddy generate:vscode-custom-data # generates VSCode custom data buddy generate:ide-helpers # generates IDE helpers buddy generate:component-meta # generates component meta buddy generate:all # runs all generators

 # generates your application key
-buddy key:generate
+buddy key:generate # generates your application key

 # generate your TypeScript declarations
-buddy types:generate
-buddy types:fix
+buddy types:generate # generates types for your components, functions, & pages buddy types:fix # auto-fixes types for your components, functions, & pages

 # test your stack
 buddy test # runs test suite (unit & e2e)